 An alternative to opting out

-If you have more than one job you can decide to be in 50/50 for some jobs, and maintain your full contributions for others.
+If you have more than one job you can be in 50/50 for some jobs and keep your standard contributions for others.

-50/50 is designed to be a temporary solution and your employer will restore your full contributions every 3 years.
+50/50 is designed to be a temporary solution.
+Your employer will bring you back into the main scheme every 3 years.

 - life cover, and a pension for your family in the event of your death

 - an ill health pension if you become too ill to work again

 - immediate payment of your pension if you’re made redundant or retired by your employer at 55+